motebus/ultrabook/Ultranet Apps/jBuilder/Available Apps in App field.md

 ### Available Apps in App field
+- Directly enter page://xx in the App field
   - **page://url**
     1. Enter `{"url":"https://xxx","scroll":true}` into the Params field, replacing `https://xxx` with the actual url of the website.
     -  url of youtube